Diff-PCR: Diffusion-Based Correspondence Searching in Doubly Stochastic Matrix Space for Point Cloud Registration

 \section{Conclusion}

-This paper introduces a novel framework that utilizes a diffusion model in the Doubly Stochastic Matrix Space to learn a gradient for guiding the search toward the optimal matching matrix solution.
-Additionally, we incorporate a lightweight design for the denoising module, which helps reduce the time cost of iterative reverse sampling.
-Experimental results on both rigid and non-rigid datasets validate the effectiveness and efficiency of our proposed framework. {\normalem }
+This paper presents a novel framework that applies a diffusion model in doubly stochastic matrix space to learn a search direction for the optimal matching matrix.
+We further design a lightweight denoising module that greatly reduces the computational cost of iterative reverse sampling.
+Experimental results on both rigid and non-rigid benchmarks demonstrate the effectiveness and efficiency of the proposed framework.